open-telemetry/oteps/text/0227-separate-semantic-conventions.md

   (SMEs) to have approver/CODEOWNER status on relevant directories.

 There is a desire to move semantic conventions to domain-specific directories instead of signal-specific.
-This can occur after a separation of the repository.
+This can occur after a separation of the repository and will be proposed and discussed separately from this OTEP.

 For example: